saidvandeklundert/go/README.md

  - `rune` == `int32`

+Idiomatic Go:
+- use `byte` instead of `uint8`
+- when choosing what integer to use, always use `int` unless:
+  - you are writing a library function
+  - you are working with a binary file format or networking protocol that has an integer of s specific size or sign

+Don't use a float unless you really need to.
+In case you need a float, choose `float64`.

+The zero value for an int is `0`.
 #### Boolean types:

 `bool`: pre-declared constant that can be true or false.
 (1 byte)

+The zero value for a bool is `false`.

 ## Composite types: